vishal-vaghasiya/interview-questions-ios/Swift.md

 ### 🔐 Security Topics

-## 88. What is Keychain and why is it used?
+## 88. What is Keychain, and why is it used?

 ### Answer:
 Keychain is a secure storage system provided by iOS
-to store sensitive information in encrypted form.
+to store sensitive information in an encrypted form.

 It is mainly used to store:
 - Passwords